Military cargo taxi

 "Shishiga" with "Unimog"

-Light all-wheel drive two-axle trucks with the wheel formula 4х4 in the army is a lot of work.
-The choice of a multi-purpose military vehicle is always a compromise between payload, travel speed, reliability, cost, and economy.
-An example of a successful compromise for its time is Shishiga, as the Soviet truck GAZ-66, with a carrying capacity of up to 2 tons, which was held in production for 35 years (produced until 1999 of the year), was called.
-He had a high power density - about 30 l. with. per ton, a wide range of traction and showed remarkable throughput and performance not only in the army, but also in agricultural work.
-He was replaced by GAZ-33081, but the military, as we have seen, preferred the more heavy-duty KamAZ-4350.
+Light all-wheel drive two-axle trucks with a 4x4 wheel arrangement have a lot of work in the army.
+The choice of a multi-purpose military vehicle is always a compromise between load capacity, speed, reliability, cost and efficiency.
+An example of a successful compromise for its time can be considered "Shishiga", as the Soviet GAZ-66 truck with a load capacity of up to 2 tons was nicknamed, which lasted in production for 35 years (it was produced until 1999).
+It had a high specific power - about 30 hp per ton, a wide range of traction forces and demonstrated remarkable cross-country ability and performance not only in the troops, but also in agricultural work.
+It was replaced by the GAZ-33081, but the military, as we have seen, preferred the more load-bearing KamAZ-4350.

 We can mention the German "Unimog", many years working in different countries of the world.
 Characteristic decoding "Unimog" - Universalmotorgera ..te, or "universal vehicle".
 The new generation Unimog 4 × 4, created by Mercedes-Benz, includes cars of three load-bearing levels (U3000 - 2 tons, U4000 - 3, U5000 - 5) with diesel engines in 150 — 218 l. with., and in each there are options with a shortened and elongated base.
 Interesting features such as a “twisting” frame, an electropneumatic transmission, pneumatic control of the transfer case and differentials, ground clearance in 440 — 480 millimeters, large wheels with low pressure tires, small body overhangs in front and behind.
 All this provides a very good throughput and handling.